abrownit/itsupport-homelabs/README.md

 About Me

-IT Support Specialist with hands-on troubleshooting, Active Directory, ticketing systems, networking, and remote support skills.
+IT Support Specialist with hands-on experience in system administration, Active Directory, PowerShell scripting, ticketing systems, networking, and remote support; building practical IT skills through real-world lab projects and continuous learning.

 Deploying Windows Server 2022 on Home Lab